Major League (film): Critical response

-On review aggregator website Rotten Tomatoes the film holds an approval rating of 83% based on 40 reviews, with an average rating of 6.6/10.
-The site's critics' consensus reads, "Major League may be predictable and formulaic, but buoyed by the script's light, silly humor—not to mention the well-built sports action sequences and funny performances."
+On review aggregator website Rotten Tomatoes Major League holds an approval rating of 83% based on 40 reviews, with an average rating of 6.6/10.
+The site's critics' consensus reads, "Major League may be predictable and formulaic, but [is] buoyed by the script's light, silly humor—not to mention the well-built sports action sequences and funny performances."
 On Metacritic, the film has a weighted average score of 62 out of 100 based on 15 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Year-end lists

 The film is recognized by American Film Institute in these lists: